 Yes, that is ground for contempt of court.

-How long after a separation should I wait to contact a Springfield divorce lawyer to start divorce proceedings?
+How long after a separation should I wait to contact a Lawyer to start divorce proceedings?

 When you are ready to file for divorce.
 Do note that waiting a long time may result in a destruction of evidence or creation of negative evidence.
 If you have children, complicated financial dealings or other issues – that may complicate the divorce as well.
-A family lawyer in Springfield like Summer Masterson-Goethals can help you navigate all these decisions whenever you are mentally ready to proceed.
+One of the best divorce attorney Springfield MO specialists, Summer Masterson-Goethals can help you navigate all these decisions whenever you are mentally ready to proceed.
 Knowing your options early-on in the process will help you see the best plan forward more clearly.

 With a Springfield.
 MO divorce: How much is it just to talk to a lawyer and see my options?